Danielrhodesy/danielrhodesy.github.io/content/posts/2017-18-08---The-Birth-of-Movable-Type.md

   - "UX Process"
   - "Wordpress"
   - "PHP"
 description: "This was made in my final term of Yoobee.
-I created a wordpress templates for our product owner to use and customise to their own design.
-I used the wordpress codex to create this application also with php."
+I created a wordpress templates for our product owner so they could customize thier own site.
+I used the wordpress codex along with php to create this application."
 socialImage: "/media/wp.jpg"
 ---

 ## UX Process

-This application started with me going through a UX process multiple times.
-With a couple weeks I went through the cycle of completing the UX process to get my application to the best it could possibly be before I got into production.
-It started with general research and interviews with the product owner of what they wanted and what tech I could use to match want he wanted.
-Then with refining the application with user research from surveys and interviews and repeating this process I started my Low Fi designs.

-I tested these designs multiple times with user groups and one on one tests.
-And this UX design research caused me to have multiple changes then have my final Hi Fi to put into production.
+During these weeks I created open-ended surveys to the target audience.
+I did interviews with potential users of the application, created wireframes to help get direction with design and the UI of the application.
+Groups tested were done with the Low-Fi and High-Fi wireframes to groups of people in the target audience.
+Through multiple iterations and refining of this process, I finalized my project for production.

 ## Production